-It is well known by now that a good LSAT score is ticket to, as they say, a top law school, scholarships, a beautiful family, and the life of your dreams.
+It is well known by now that a good LSAT score is a ticket to, as they say, a top law school, scholarships, a beautiful family, and the life of your dreams.
 Less known, however, is how to get to that good LSAT score when your initial LSAT score leaves something to be desired.
-What follows is what makes for a good LSAT score, and the following information will provide you with a few key tips essential to getting a good LSAT score when otherwise you would not.
+The following information will explain what makes a good LSAT score, and provide a few key tips essential to getting a good LSAT score.

 What is a Good LSAT Score?